Program Information (online*)

 It’s a fact: a Doctor of Nursing Practice (DNP) from Pace University’s College of Health Professions provides the innovative learning opportunities you need to become a clinical leader in advanced nursing and primary health care.
 Our post-master’s program has been specially designed to allow you to accelerate your career trajectory while evolving your current practice.
 As you advance, you will forge lasting relationships with fellow students – all while building new knowledge under the supportive guidance of mentors and faculty alike.

 The accelerated, online Doctor of nursing practice program is designed for masters prepared AGACNP, FNP, or PMHNP prepared providers looking to advance their knowledge and skills to the highest level of clinical nursing practice.
 The program’s flexibility ensures you will be able to earn your degree around your current professional and personal commitments.

 Additional opportunities for students in the program include:

 - Completing an evidence-based clinical practice improvement DNP project under the mentorship of a DNP program faculty member

 - Attending the AANP Health Policy Conference and lobbying on Capitol Hill

 DNP BRIDGE PROGRAM

-Although the Pace DNP program is designed for family or adult-gerontology acute care nurse practitioners, we now have an option for adult, pediatric, geriatric, and women’s health master’s prepared nurse practitioners who wish to obtain FNP certification as an FNP-DNP or adult-gerontology acute care certification as an AGACNP-DNP.
-If you are interested in this option, you will need to meet with the Program Director who will conduct a gap analysis to determine what additional clinical courses will be required.
+Pace's DNP program has an option for adult-primary care, pediatric, geriatric, and women's health master's prepared nurse practitioners, who wish to obtain FNP, AGACNP, or PMHNP certification along with the DNP degree.
+If you are interested in this option, you will need to meet with the program director who will conduct a gap analysis to determine what additional clinical courses will be required.

 |NURS 807||Foundations of Primary Health Care Practice||3|